 Do you work a lot?
 Go away a lot?
 Pets, especially dogs, are a huge commitment.
 They need to be walked frequently and crave attention.
 Cats, rabbits, and ferrets are happy to do their own thing and use a litter box, so you don’t have to worry about them if you work 10 hour days.
 If you go away a lot, consider the fact that you will have to hire someone to take care of your pet while you’re gone, either in a kennel type atmosphere or by having someone come to your home to do it.
 Again, this figures into the finances required to keep your pet.
 A kennel or daycare can get expensive when used too often!

 Once you’ve made your decision

-Once you’ve taken all of these things into consideration and decided on what kind of pet you want, you need to both be present to make the choice of which one to bring home.
+Now that you’ve taken all of these things into consideration and decided on what kind of pet you want, you need to both be present to make the choice of which one to bring home.
 Let’s use dogs as an example.
-You go to the pet store, and you’re in love with the German Shepard, and your husband is interested in the Chinese Crested.
+You go to the shelter, and you’re in love with the German Shepard, and your husband is interested in the Chinese Crested.
 You don’t want an ankle biter, and he doesn’t want something that barks a lot.
-You have to compromise.
+A compromise is needed!
 Find something you both love.
 If you can’t do that on the first trip, go home, think about it, and try again another day.
-There will always be pets looking for homes.
+There will always be pets looking for forever homes.